Justin Bieber Faces Severe Backlash On Instagram After Post Defending Chris Brown

 — Rap-Up (@RapUp) May 4, 2019

-“The Legendary Equation,” the post read, seeming to convey that Jackson and 2 Pac combined together equal Chris Brown.
+“The Legendary Equation,” the post read, seeming to convey that Jackson and Tupac combined together equal Chris Brown.

 As if the image wasn’t already odd enough, Bieber included a caption in which he praised Brown, garnering quite a negative response from Instagram users.
-In the caption, Bieber stated that Brown will not be fully appreciated for his talent until after his death, similarly to Jackson and 2 Pac who are both deceased.
+In the caption, Bieber stated that Brown will not be fully appreciated for his talent until after his death, similarly to Jackson and Tupac, who are both deceased.
 He even went as far as to suggest that the incident Brown is most known for, his attack on Rhianna, was just a mere mistake.

 “Everyone wants to wait til people die to give them the credit they deserve.
 I’m calling it now when CB passes away after a long full life, you will miss what you had in front of you the whole time… trust me watch you will see.
 The people who have overlooked this man’s talent because of a mistake he made.. you need to reevaluate!
 Love you @chrisbrownofficial.”